mat-docs/Atlas.AutomationAPI.Examples/README.md

 This solution contains the following samples:
 1. C# application.
 2. MATLAB script.
+3. Python script

-Both sample codes do the same<sup>1</sup>: creating a transient parameter, adding a Waveform Display, then `vCar` and the new parameter to it.
+All sample codes do the same<sup>1</sup>: creating a transient parameter, adding a Waveform Display, then `vCar` and the new parameter to it.

 **Instructions**: Before running, start ATLAS, load a session<sup>1</sup> with parameter `vCar` in it and execute the sample application<sup>2</sup>.